 World Campus makes many options available to help you pay for your education.
-Full- and part-time degree-seeking students are eligible for federal student aid.
+Full- and half-time degree-seeking students are eligible for federal student aid.
 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
 For complete eligibility guidelines and information on financial aid, please visit the World Campus page of the Office of Student Aid.

 Using Financial Aid to Pay for Books and Other Expenses